spring-projects/spring-boot/spring-actuator/docs/Features.md

 All the logging systems supported can consult System properties when parsing their configuration files.
-See the default configurations in `spring-zero-core.jar` for examples.
+See the default configurations in `spring-bootstrap.jar` for examples.

 ## Application Context Initializers

-To add additional application context initializers to the Zero startup process, add a comma-delimited list of class names to the `Environment` property `context.initializer.classes` (can be specified via `application.properties`).
+To add additional application context initializers to the bootstrap startup process, add a comma-delimited list of class names to the `Environment` property `context.initializer.classes` (can be specified via `application.properties`).